Land reform in Zimbabwe: Land redistribution

 As of 2011, there were around 300 white farmers remaining in Zimbabwe.
 In 2018 in the ZANU–PF Central Committee Report for the 17th Annual National People's Conference the government stated that the process of land reform suffered from corruption and "vindictive processes" that needed to be resolved.

 After close to two decades, Zimbabwe has started the process of returning land to farmers whose farms were taken over.
-With the United States demanding the country must return the land before it can lift the sanctions it has imposed on the once flourishing southern Africa country, Zimbabwe began paying compensation to white farmers who lost their farms and the government is actively seeking more participants.
+With the United States demanding the country must return the land before it can lift the sanctions it has imposed on the country, Zimbabwe stated they will begin paying compensation to white farmers who lost their farms.But most have not received compensation to date.
 In 2020, there are many more than 1000 white farmers tilling the soil, and this number is rising.

 On 1 September 2020, Zimbabwe decided to return land that was seized from foreigners between 2000 and 2001; hence, foreign citizens who had their land seized, mostly Dutch, British and German nationals, could apply to get it back.
 The government also mentioned that black farmers who received land under the controversial land reform program would be moved to allow the former owners "to regain possession".